 While the building stood strong during the storm, the first floor flooded and the family memorabilia was destroyed by water damage.
 This may partly explain why there are so few pictures of Mary Brickell available today.

-William’s funeral service was held in the Bulmer Apartments and was officiated by Reverend Livingston Munro of the Holleman Park Methodist Church.
-William II aided in the construction of the church.
+William’s funeral service was held in the Bulmer Apartments and was officiated by Reverend Livingston Munro of the Holleman Park Methodist Church, a church William III helped construct.
 He was buried in the Woodlawn Cemetery by W.H.
 Combs Funeral Home.

 The Bulmer Apartments were left to his widow, Olive.
 Olive and her two children continued to live in the apartment building for many years following the death of the patriarch.